 Step 3. — Record the number of seconds it takes to spray the test course.
 Do this at least three times to get an average time to use for calibration

 Step 4. — Spray into a bucket for the average number of seconds from Step 3.
-Measure this amount and convert to gallons.
+Measure this amount and convert it to gallons.

 1. For a swath width of 5 feet, mark a test course that is 200 feet long